amanda8412383/data_science_bootcamp/tree_and_random_forest/README.md

 ### Content:
-- etl notebook is descriptive plots for eploring data.
+- etl notebook descriptive plots and statistics that are relevant for understanding how price and product characteristics drive sales.
-- modeling notebook is where models are used to find the optimal price.
+- modeling notebook is where data are fitted to 3 models then simulate different price and product offering strategies.
 - gradient boosting tree shows the tuning of gradient boosting tree regression
 - code along is the learning notes for tree methods